Al-Kumayt ibn Zayd al-Asadi

-al-Kumayt ibn Zayd al-Asadi (الكميت بن زيد الأسدي) (679/680 – 743 AD) was an Arabian poet from Kufa that used the language of the Bedouins to write poems in praise of the Umayyads, as well as 'Ali and his family.
-His Hashimiyyat, was in praise of Ahl al-Bayt and considered as one of ancient evidence of doctrine of Imamat.
+al-Kumayt ibn Zayd al-Asadi (الكميت بن زيد الأسدي) (679/680 – 743 CE) was a renowned Arabian poet from Kufa and a devout supporter of Muhammad al-Baqir, the fifth of the twelve Shia imams.
+His Hashimiyyat, in praise of the Ahl al-Bayt, is considered among the earliest evidence for the doctrine of imamate.
+Likely to avoid the persecution by the Umayyads, he also wrote in praise of the caliphs.

+He used the language of the Bedouins to write poems in praise of Muhammad, as well as 'Ali and his family.

 He was a schoolteacher at a local mosque until he was encouraged to write poetry instead.
 He wrote several series of poems including: his Mudhahhaba, his Malhama, and, arguably his most famous series, the Hāshimīyyāt. al-Kumayt was imprisoned by the caliph for his writings and escaped through the help of his wife.
 He later received a pardon from the caliph and was allowed to return to Kufa.
 While going to recite a poem, al-Kumayt was attacked by his Yemeni guards and killed.
-It is believed that the Hāshimīyyāt and it's supposedly pro-'Alid poetry led to his assassination.
-While much of his poetry is controversial, it is generally not disputed that he wrote well of both the 'Alids and the Umayyads.

 His poems, the Hāshimīyyāt, have been edited by J. Horovitz (Leiden, 1904).
 An account of him is contained in the Kitab ul-Aghani, xv.113-130.